Michelle Pulatuwayu Woody Minnapinni

 Skin: Miyartuwi (Pandanus)

 Michelle moved from Pirlangimpi to Milikapiti in the 1980’s, she attended high school at St John’s in Darwin and Slade in Brisbane.
-She has worked in counselling support for Indigenous Health, Relationship Australia and the Red Cross.
-In 2012 she started painting at Jilamara Arts and Crafts Association with her partner Nicholas Mario, whilst raising their three young girls.
+She has worked in counselling support for Indigenous Health, Relationships Australia and the Red Cross.
+In 2012 she started painting at Jilamara Arts and Crafts Association with her partner Nicholas Mario, whilst raising their three daughters.